Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-10-math-functions.md

     number1 = Math.floor(Math.random() * 10);
 ```

-Remember the Math.random() returns a number between 0 inclusive and 1 exclusive.
+Remember, the Math.random() returns a number between 0 inclusive and 1 exclusive.
 That means that it goes all way up to .99999999 but never gets to 1.
-That is why we multiply it by some number and then use another Math function called floor which returns the largest integer that is less than or equal to the the numbrer returned.
+That is why we multiply it by some number and then use another Math function called floor, which returns the largest integer that is less than or equal to the number returned.

 For example, if you have the following.